baldnate/speed-gaming-notes/events/nescathlon.md

 ## Totally Not Ready ##

-**Ninja Gaiden 2**:  I can slowly grind my way through this the final boss, but it is super slow and I couldn't beat the boss.
-I need to learn this game from a tutorial (probably jimmypoopins' easy tutorial + the RGLtv one).  **NEEDS ATTENTION**

-**Whomp 'Em**: I have no idea what I am doing, and my attempt to muddle through didn't go anywhere quickly.  **NEEDS ATTENTION**

 **TMNT**: I need to learn this from the ground up.
 I've aborbsed very little from watching WR attempts.  **NEEDS ATTENTION**

-**Super Mario Bros**:  I can play this fast casual, but I should learn the actual strats.
+**Whomp 'Em**: I have no idea what I am doing, and my attempt to muddle through didn't go anywhere quickly.  **NEEDS ATTENTION**

 **Gargoyle's Quest 2**: Played it long enough to confirm that it seems very much like the GB GQ.
 I think I can wait for the tutorial and just use it to get to "good enough" quickly. **NEEDS ATTENTION**

-**Legend of Zelda**: Was able to follow the blue ring route from the website and beat the game.
-My first real trouble was the final dungeon.
-If I can get the other games under better control, I should come back to this and learn a faster route.

 ## Not Quite Ready ##
+* Ninja Gaiden 2:  I can bumble through the game in 30-40 minutes now.
+Meh.
 * Super Mario Bros - Make reference material for mazes, then practice to see how I feel.
 * TLOZ - Pratice Blue Ring route more for confidence, then decide if I want to learn a faster route.